RandomCodeGeneratorDavid/TSH/README.md

 # TSH Workout Tracker

 A simple web-based application to log workouts on your phone.
+Each entry is stored locally in your browser and shown in a table for easy review.

 ## Running the app